evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 498 liters.
-With the rear seat down, it is 2965 liters.
+The trunk offers a cargo capacity of 498 liters (17.6 CU FT).
+With the rear seat folded down, this expands to 2965 liters (104.7 CU FT).
 On the roof, you can load up to 113 kg (249.1 lbs).
-Under the hood, there is frunk with more storage room.
-This frunk is 314 liters (11.1 CU FT).
+Additionally, there is a frunk (front trunk) with a storage capacity of 314 liters (11.1 CU FT).

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 3500, and on unbraked, it is 750 kg (7716/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 3500 kg (7716 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/rivian/r1/r1s_quad-motor_awd/trunk_1_st.jpg" title="Rivian R1S Quad-Motor AWD" width="1920" height="1080"  >}}